slarse/slarse.github.io/content/blog/Programming/enums.md

 ## What's the catch?
 So what's the catch?
 Well, if you have many methods like this, you'll end up with a lot of enum types.
-Personally, I think that's totally worth it, and you could also nest the nums inside the classes that use them to reduce their overall footprint in the project.
+Personally, I think that's totally worth it, and you could also nest the enums inside the classes that use them to reduce their overall footprint in the project.
 The whole thing could then look like this:

 ```java